DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-08-adding-guidance-about-dates-and-deadlines.md

 The guidance got only 49 unique views in September 2021.

 We intend to remove the current guidance and replace it with a small number of short guides, each focused on a particular topic.
-We will include only things which we cannot easily cover within the service.
+We will include only topics which are not explained or covered clearly within the service.

 The first guide will be a table of dates and deadlines.